nilesjossel/TCA9548/RocketStation-Flight-Computer-Software/README.md

 ----

-# FemtoSat-Flight-Computer-Software
+# RocketStation-Flight-Computer-Software

 ## About
 The FemtoSat project is a testbed designed to validate a novel capsule-to-capsule communications scheme designed for the third iteration of the Kentucky Re-Entry Probe Experiment (KREPE3).

-The FemtoSats are scaled down versions of the Kentucky Re-entry Universal Payload System (KRUPS) capsules.
-They consist of the following:
+The RocketStation is the main receiving station for the RockSat-XG femtosat network.
+It will receive and uplink all radio transmissions through the rocket's telemetry system.
+It will also interface with a Raspberry Pi 5 & a camera module, which will take a picture of a KRUPS capsule as it is deployed by the rocket.

+The RocketStation is a Raspberry Pi 5 hat with the following components:
 * A Raspberry Pi Pico 2 W (RP2350) acting as the flight computer
-* A LoRa modem (LR62XE) for long range intercapsule communications
+* A LoRa modem (LR62XE) for receiving long range intercapsule communications
 * A temperature/pressure/humidity sensor (BME280)
 * A 9-axis Inertial Measurement Unit (BNO086)
+* A two channel RS-232 level shifter that forwards RocketStation data to the rocket's telemetry pins

 The hardware repository is available [here](https://github.com/krups/RockSatX-GHOST-Hardware).